cloudflare/cloudflare-docs/content/version-management/reference/available-settings.md

 # Available settings

-When you use HTTP applications, you can edit various configuration settings, including Page Rules, Firewall Rules, Cache settings, and more.
+When you useVersion Management, you can edit various configuration settings, including Page Rules, Firewall Rules, Cache settings, and more.

 Generally, you are allowed to edit all of the zone-level configurations except for the following: